Green operation

 AIR QUALITY

 Air quality greatly affects our health and feeling of comfort inside buildings.
-Here too, as with thermal quality, there is a close connection with the operation of the building, which should ultimately save energy.
+As with thermal quality, there is a close connection with the operation of the building, which should ultimately save energy.
 Building automation is a big help in optimising air quality.

 Basic qualitative parameters include: